-Employee Happiness is key to the growth of an organization
+Employee Happiness is key to the growth of an organisation!

 The need for identifying and truly understanding the unique differences among people must not be neglected at any cost.
 Meet Max Steller, a young and hardworking woman who has been working for an excellent company for the past five years.

-Health matters are crucial when it comes to Employee Engagement.
-Even though most people agreed that sleep is key for focus, 52 percent admitted they never or rarely get enough of it.
-Despite the fact that they find mid-day exercise good enough to recharge their focus, 70 percent say they never or rarely get enough physical activity.
-These findings aren’t just isolated incidents, either.
-Seventy-nine percent of U.S. adults don’t get enough physical activity, according to the CDC, and 40 percent get less than the recommended amount of nightly sleep.
-Employees want to work in organizations that take health care seriously and have the necessary means to prevent mishaps in case of emergencies.
+These are crucial when it comes to Employee Engagement.
+We know that sleep is key for focus but 52 percent admitted they never or rarely get enough of it.
+Employees find mid-day exercise good enough to recharge their focus.
+However, 70 percent say they never or rarely get enough physical activity.
+Seventy-nine percent of U.S. adults don’t get enough physical activity, according to the CDC.
+Additionally, 40 percent get less than the recommended amount of nightly sleep.
+Employees want to work in organizations that take health care seriously and have the necessary means to prevent mishaps.

-Along with health matters, a huge unaddressed concern arises during vacations and how can companies keep their employees contented and productive while the world outside celebrates, management must foster a fascinating and engaging work culture, bring in games, decor, and build a festive vibe during such times that keeps the employees satiated at their desks throughout the holidays.
+A major concern arises during vacations and how companies can keep employees content and productive while the world outside celebrates.
+Management must foster a fascinating and engaging work culture, bring in games, decor, and build a festive vibe.

 Let’s look at a few employee engagement success stories to analyze and see how they’ve pushed the boundaries with their employee engagement tactics.

 Harvard Technology uses the communication tools of SmartHub in order to bond and bring their employees together.
 They have doubled their childcare vouchers and increased Cycle to Work orders by 500% through better benefits education.